Sup2point0/Assort/Yu-Gi-Oh!/psssccct.md

 So, a lot of the changes will tackle inconsistencys in structure and capitalisation, while condensing several well-known key words or phrases – above all, the aim was to maintain readability alongside balancing efficiency.

 ### Enumeryzacion
 Aw yeah, *this* is my favourite part.
-Bullet pointing effects would be great, but it’s also quite impractical.
+Bullet pointing effects with line breaks between each would be great, but it’s also quite impractical due to the limited space.
+And bullet pointing without line breaks isn’t really all that effective.
+But numbering effects just like the OCG?
+The clarity boost, especially when playing online, is insane.
+It’s still a chunk of text of course, but the visual distinction between the thin outline of the text and thick fill of the circled number gives it vitally needed structure, which allows your eyes to far more quickly find where one effect ends and another begins.
+And the difference between numbers and bullet points is that numbers are more distinctive, and are easier to identify – when playing, you can just call ‘effect 2’ and the effect in question can easily be found.

 <br>